uwplse/reincarnate-aec/README.md

 examples that are faster than the ones in the paper.

 * We recommend first running the script `./scripts/basic-synth.sh` to run the synthesis tool on the 5 programs we showed for the compiler.
+This should finish in ~ 7 minutes.

 * To run the case studies in the paper (`Section 6`), run `./scripts/paper-synth.sh`.
 We recommend letting this script run for over a